newpanjing/simpleui/doc/en/QUICK_en.md

 ```

 ## Modify Templates
-Modify the template based on simpleui need to require some understanding of django
+Modify the template based on **simpleui** need to require some understanding of django
-1. Clone simpleui into a static directory，refer to [Clone static file to the root](#Clone%2dstatic%2dfile%2dto%2dthe%2droot)
+1. Clone **simpleui** into a static directory，refer to [Clone static file to the root](#Clone%2dstatic%2dfile%2dto%2dthe%2droot)
-2. Find the admin directory in the static directory,inner is the template of simpleui, directly modify the relevant html page to take effect.
+2. Find the admin directory in the static directory,inner is the template of **simpleui**, directly modify the relevant html page to take effect.

 ## Develop and Debug
-If you want to make some modifications based on simpleui, you can refer to the following steps:
+If you want to make some modifications based on **simpleui**, you can refer to the following steps:
-1. Install simpleui into the project
+1. Install **simpleui** into the project
-2. Find the directory of simpleui and delete
+2. Find the directory of **simpleui** and delete
-3. Clone simpleui source to local
+3. Clone **simpleui** source to local
-4. In the Linux、Unix、macOS environments，use the flexible connection method to assign the simpleui directory in the project dependency package to the simpleui directory of the source code.
+4. In the Linux、Unix、macOS environments，use the flexible connection method to assign the **simpleui** directory in the project dependency package to the **simpleui** directory of the source code.
     ```shell
     ln -s sourceFile TargetFile
     ```
 5. Right clicl on the windows environment to create a shortcut.

-Then you can modify and publish simpleui.
+Then you can modify and publish **simpleui**.
 If you have any questions, please join the QQ group：786576510
 ## Source Code install to local
 + Clone source code local installation
 ```shell